h15200/notes/system-design.md

 ### Microservice architecture

+- the previous was called "service oriented architecture" where multiple services existed, but were coupled with shared resources
 - Monolithic one or a group of machines (servers) handle ALL services.
 - Server Orientated Architecture. precursor to microservices where different servers shared some data